tinaranw/tinaranw/README.md

 # <div align="center">Hi, I'm Tinara Nathania 👋</div>

-<div align="center">I’m a junior UI/UX designer, front-end developer, and illustrator, who is dedicated to delivering visually pleasing and functional digital solutions that align with the objectives and user needs.</div>
+<div align="center">I’m a developer and a small illustrator, who is dedicated to delivering visually pleasing and functional digital solutions that align with the objectives and user needs.</div>

 <br>